timescale/docs.timescale.com-content/api-timescaledb.md

 must be supplied, which will dictate if the dimension will use hash or interval partitioning.

+>vvv Supporting **more** than one additional dimension is currently experimental.
+For any production environments, users are recommended to use at most one "space" dimension (in addition to the required time interval specified in `create_hypertable`).

 #### Sample Usage <a id="add_dimension-examples"></a>

 First convert table `conditions` to hypertable with just time